-It is the responsibility of the lead organisation to ensure that all parties and subcontractors comply with the relevant aspects of the written agreement.
+It is the responsibility of the lead organisation to ensure that all parties and subcontractors comply with the relevant aspects of the written agreement, including complying with the child safety clauses listed in 10.2.2.

-Lead Organisations must also identify all members of the party that are included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme'.
+Lead Organisations must also ensure all members of the party are not included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme'.